Frequently asked questions – 3D printing

 The most important advantages are wear resistance, impact resistance, inherent elasticity for reducing surface pressure, especially great resilience, self-lubricating properties, corrosion resistance, quiet operation, freedom from maintenance and good emergency running properties.
 The most important criterion is the polymer in use.
 Special materials are remarkable for great abrasion resistance and toughness, high-precision, detailed surface creation and extremely long service life in worm wheel applications.

 iglidur® I6 is a laser-sintering material that was specifically developed for worm wheels.
-In addition to the general advantages of all iglidur® polymers, such as wear resistance and lubrication-free properties, iglidur® I6 is remarkable for its especially great sliding capacity, which optimises worm wheel functionality.
+In addition to the general advantages of all iglidur® polymers, such as wear resistance and lubrication-free properties, iglidur® I6 is remarkable for its sliding capacity, which optimises worm wheel functionality.
 The idea for the development came from our robolink robot arm design engineers.
-In testing, worm wheels manufactured from iglidur® I6 proved many times more wear-resistant than other 3D printed polymer worm wheels.
+In testing, worm wheels manufactured from iglidur® I6 proved much more wear-resistant than other 3D printed polymer worm wheels.
 Plastic worm wheels are suited to industrial use only if high-quality polymer is used.
 Earlier tests with PLA and ABS were unsuccessful, since the high coefficient of friction caused the components to wear relatively quickly.
 That is why new polymers with the desired properties were developed.
 Special designs for high temperatures or the food industry are available.
 Wear tests for these materials show that they are very abrasion-resistant.
 The material data for iglidur® I6 can be found here.

 Whilst SLA uses a UV laser beam, DLP uses light from a projector.
 SLA lasers move from point to point where as the light movement in DLP uses a stationary light source.